Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Dog friendly: Yes

-Amenities: Restrooms, free public parking, large picnic area including a covered picnic structure
+Amenities: Restrooms, free public parking, and a large picnic area with a covered picnic structure

-This park begins in the woods, with a large and scenic picnic area that is sheltered from the strong ocean winds.
-It’s the best picnic location on this list and would accommodate a larger group.
+Fogarty Creek State Recreation is south of Lincoln City’s sprawl, and feels more like nature than the beaches in town.
+The park begins in the woods, with a large and scenic picnic area that’s sheltered from the strong ocean winds.
+It’s the best picnic location between Lincoln City and Depoe Bay, especially if you have a larger group.
+Although you can’t see the ocean from the picnic area, it’s not far away.
 For beach access, take the path under the bridge to reach the ocean.
 You’ll see interesting rock formations encrusted with mollusks.
 Look for anemones and starfish along the base of the rocks during low tide.

 Take in the views at Boiler Bay Scenic Viewpoint